twelve-factor/factor/README.md

 ```

 You should see `X-Factor-Client-Id: DEFAULT` in the response from the server.
-Note that in this case we are generating an oidc token an validating it
+Note that in this case we are generating an oidc token and validating it
 locally.

 ## Governance and Code of Conduct